Meet Folio3 AgTech at ASTA FCSC 2024 in Orlando, FL to unlock higher yields and efficiency. Book a Meeting

 • Expected revenue per cow is $623.

-• Assumption is that calving rate is 90% with death rate of 2%.
+• The assumption is that the calving rate is 90% with a death rate of 2%.

 Variable Expenses: